Deformation of tropical Hirzebruch surfaces and enumerative geometry: Complex Hirzebruch surfaces

-Here we define the enumerative invariants of Hirzebruch surfaces we deal with in this paper.
 Since we work with curves in toric surfaces having possibly non-transversal intersection with toric divisors, it is more suitable to deal with Newton fans rather than Newton polygons.
 We will also use Newton fans in $\ZZ^3$ in Sections \ref{sec-tropenum} and \ref{sec-corres}.

 \begin{definition}[Newton fans] A \textit{Newton fan} is a multiset $\delta=\{v_1,\ldots,v_k\}$ of vectors $v_i\in \ZZ^r$ satisfying The positive integer $w_i=\gcd(v_{i1}, \ldots,v_{ir})$ (resp. the vector $\frac{1}{w_i}v_i$) is called the \textit{weight} (resp. the \textit{primitive direction}) of $v_i$.
 We will use the notation to indicate that the vector $v_i$ appears $m_i$ times in $\delta$.
 If $\delta= \{(\alpha_1,\beta_1),\ldots,(\alpha_k,\beta_k)\}$ is a Newton fan of vectors in $\ZZ^2$, one can construct the \emph{dual polygon} $\Pi_\delta$ in $\RR^2$ in the following way: for each primitive integer direction $(\alpha,\beta)$ in $\delta$, we consider the vector $w(-\beta,\alpha)$, where $w$ is the sum of the weights of all vectors in $\delta$ with primitive integer direction $(\alpha,\beta)$; $\Pi_\delta$ is the unique (up to translation) polygon whose oriented edges (the orientation is induced by the usual orientation of $\RR^2$) are exactly the vectors $w(-\beta,\alpha)$.